mipcips/ossspark-to-adb/README.md

 - the notebook in question you find in 'notebooks/hdi/ossspark-toadb-hdipart-lab1.ipynb'.
 Make sure, that you're logged on to the VM.
 You need to be working in the VNet where the cluster is.

-- open Edge and open ambari by entering https://'clustername'-int.azurehdinsight.net. login credentials are tdadmin and the password, you configured in the helper script earlier
+- open Edge and open ambari by entering https://'clustername'-int.azurehdinsight.net. (you find the url to ambari in 'Resource Group' - 'hdi01hditoadb-dev' - 'URL'. copy the url and add an '-int' behind the '-dev') login credentials are tdadmin and the password, you configured in the helper script earlier

 - open a connection to Jupyter by opening a new tab in the browswer and entering https://'clustername'-int.azurehdinsight.net/jupyter